devinbalkind/wpsynctest/_posts/2015-11-10-the-importance-of-care-and-affections-in-our-communities-copylove-and-the-invisible-commons.md

 <div id="attachment_246" style="width: 637px" class="wp-caption aligncenter">
   <a href="http://www.zemos98.org/wp-content/uploads/2015/10/cartel-12.jpg"><img class=" wp-image-246" src="http://www.zemos98.org/wp-content/uploads/2015/10/cartel-12-709x1024.jpg" alt="&quot;Our mothers teached us that life is a battlefield.
 The battlefield of making possible what we consider life&quot;.
 Poster of the 14 ZEMOS98 Festival, dedicated to our mothers. " width="627" height="906" /></a><p class="wp-caption-text">
-    “Our mothers teached us that life is a battlefield.
+    “Our mothers taught us that life is a battlefield.
 The battlefield of making possible what we consider life”.
 Poster of the 14 ZEMOS98 Festival, dedicated to our mothers.
   </p>
 </div>